Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • postoperative complications.

-Remember that medicines are only useful if:
+Remember that medications are only useful if:

-• antibiotics prescribed by the attending physician;
+• antibiotics were prescribed by the attending physician;

-• you drank a full cycle;
+• you drank the full cycle;

 Destruction of bacteria